 Description

-If you love Chinese food as much as we do, we think you'll love this restaurant-style Argentinian Shrimp and Vegetable Stir-fry recipe.
-This easy shrimp and veggie stir fry is coated in a traditional Cantonese-style white sauce that's light and silky and tastes like a cross between Moo Goo Gai Pan sauce and Shrimp in Lobster sauce.
-If you've tried making shrimp stir fry at home before and it didn't turn out well, give this recipe a try.
-We think you'll be really pleased with yourself when you eat it and it actually tastes like Chinese takeout.
+If you love Chinese food as much as we do, we think you'll love this restaurant-style Shrimp and Vegetable Stir-fry in White Sauce recipe.
+Shrimp and vegetables in a traditional Cantonese-style white sauce that's light and silky and tastes like a cross between Moo Goo Gai Pan sauce and Shrimp in Lobster sauce.
+If you've tried making shrimp stir fry at home before and it didn't turn out well, give this recipe a try!

 Ingredients